Sobha One World Maintenance charges

 Recurring Operational Expenses

-Recurring operational costs for utilities are the regular expenses needed to keep essential services running in the development.
-It includes the electricity for common areas like elevators, hallway lights, and outdoor streetlights.
-Water supply charges cover things like the municipal water system, running the sewage treatment plant (STP), and the treated water used for landscaping.
-Waste management costs involve proper garbage collection, sorting waste, and eco-friendly disposal services to keep the property clean and hygienic.
+Recurring operational expenses cover the utilities and services that run every day across the township.
+They include electricity for common areas like elevators, hallway lights, and streetlights.
+Water supply costs cover the municipal connection, STP operations, and treated water used for landscaping.
+Waste management fees go toward garbage collection, waste segregation, and responsible disposal to keep the property clean.

 Amenities and Lifestyle Maintenance